Tony Hunter-Choat: Legacy

 The Hunter-Choat pace stick is awarded biennially to a Combined Cadet Force cadet in Hereford.
 French Foreign Legion 1831–71, by Martin Windrow, published by Osprey Publishing, is both dedicated to, and prefaced by, Hunter-Choat.

 Personal life

 He married Maureen McCabe in 1964, but the marriage was later dissolved.
 He married again, to Linda Wood, in 1982.
 He had two daughters from his first marriage and two daughters and a son from his second marriage.
 Hunter-Choat had served as both president and secretary general of the British branch of the Foreign Legion Association and was a keen Freemason.
 Hunter-Choat was also a member of the Sublime Society of Beefsteaks.

 Awards

-Besides winning the Cross for Military Valour three times, and winning the Medaille militaire, Hunter-Choat was appointed OBE and awarded the Omani Order of Achievement.
+Besides winning the Cross for Military Valour three times, and winning the Médaille militaire, Hunter-Choat was appointed OBE and awarded the Omani Order of Achievement.
 In 2001, he was appointed as an Officer of the Legion of Honour, and was raised to Commander in 2011.
 He was also a Fellow of the Royal Society of Arts and a Freeman of the City of London.